andycranston/pngshot/README.md

 Change the IPv4 address `10.1.1.100` to the IP address of the system running the `pngshot.py` program.

+The `scrtrigger.py` program sends a specially crafted UDP packet over the network on UDP port 8333 to the `pngshot.py` program.
+When the `pngshot.py` program receieves this packet it takes a screenshot.

 By default screenshots are saved in the current directory on the system running the `pngshot.py` program.